mattbnz/web-matt/content/w/2023-goals.md

 ### Product Development

-There are three, currently extremely high level, product ideas closely aligned to my chosen mission that I'm excited to explore:
+There are three, currently extremely high level, product ideas that I'm excited to explore:

 1. Improve co-ordination of electricity resources to accelerate the electrification of NZ's energy demand and the transition to zero carbon grid.

     NZ has huge potential to be a world-leader in decarbonising energy use through electrification, but requires a massive transition to realise the benefits.
 Many of the challenges to that transition involve coordination of an order of magnitude more distributed energy resources (DER) in a much more dynamic and software-oriented manner than the electricity industry is traditionally experienced with.
-There's a huge gap of experience and expertise in building and operating such systems that needs to be bridged.

-    The concept of improving DER coordination is hardly novel, but I think there is a strong match between my experience with large, high-reliability distributed software systems, and the need in the industry.
-I see many active but early-stage discussions occurring, coupled with renewed motivation for rapid progress in our transition.
-Combined, these factors make this a very compelling space to explore further with the intent of developing a more detailed product opportunity to pursue.
+    The concept of improving DER coordination is not novel, but our grid has unique characteristics that mean we're likely to need to build localised solutions.
+There is a strong match between my experience with large, high-reliability distributed software systems, and this need.
+With renewed motivation in the industry for rapid progress and many conversations and consultations still in their early stages this a very compelling space to explore further with the intent of developing a more detailed product opportunity to pursue.

-1. Drive reduced agricultural emissions by making sustainable farm management, including compliance reporting, straightforward, fun and effective for busy farmers.
+1. Reduce agricultural emissions by making high performance farm management, including effortless compliance reporting, straightforward, fun and effective for busy farmers.

-    NZ farmers are caught between two difficult forces.
-Agricultural emissions are NZ's biggest category and must come down.
-Programs to drive and incentive this behaviour (both existing, and upcoming) are increasing compliance and reporting burdens on already very busy farmers who don't have the time or inclination to provide similar data multiple times to different regulators and authorities.
-In tandem, rising business costs and constraints drive a need for continuous improvements in efficiency, performance and farm management processes increasing the complexity and amount of data farmers must work with.
+    NZ's commitments to reduce agricultural emissions (our largest single sector) place increased compliance and reporting burdens on busy farmers who don't want to report the same data multiple times to different regulators and authorities.
+In tandem, rising business costs and constraints drive a need for continuous improvements in efficiency, performance and farm management processes in order to remain profitable which drives increases in complexity and volume of data that farmers must work with.

-    Many industry organisations and associated software players offer existing solutions aimed at addressing aspects of these problems, but anecdotal feedback indicates these are poorly integrated, little loved, piecemeal solutions that are often frustrating to use - a burden rather than a source of continuous improvement.
-It seems like there could be an opportunity for a delightful, comprehensive farm management and reporting system to disrupt the industry and support farmers to do what they do best, rather than being a burden.
+    Many industry organisations and associated software developers offer existing products aimed at addressing aspects of these problems, but anecdotal feedback indicates these are poorly integrated, piecemeal solutions that are often frustrating to use - a burden rather than a source of continuous improvement.
+It looks like there could be an opportunity for a delightful, comprehensive farm management and reporting system to disrupt the industry and help farmers run more profitable and sustainable farms while also reducing compliance costs and effort.

 1. Lower sickness rates and improve cognitive performance by enabling every indoor space to benefit from continuous ventilation monitoring and reporting.